opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

 Introduced 2.8
 {: .label .label-purple }

 OpenSearch Dashboards' alerting and anomaly detection features allow you to localize and address errors, fraud, or potential issues in your system before they become serious problems and to improve the accuracy of your data and analytics.

-Common use cases for alerting and anomaly detection include network behavior, application performance, and web application security.
+Alerts and anomalies are closely related, but they serve different purposes.
+Alerts inform you of issues that require immediate attention, while anomalies help you detect issues that may not yet have triggered an alert.
+By using both alerts and anomalies in your monitoring system, you can proactively manage and troubleshoot your system.

 In this tutorial, you'll learn to perform anomaly detection using the **Discover** application and line chart visualizations with OpenSearch sample data.
 At the end of this tutorial, you should have a good idea of how to use the Discover application and visualizations to monitor your own data.
+Common use cases for alerting and anomaly detection include network behavior, application performance, and web application security.

 The following video provides a quick overview of the steps performed in this tutorial: